 How does your dog stack up?

-Whether you have a Chaser or a Rico in your home might largely depend on you.
+Whether you have a genius in your home might largely depend on you.
 As Fischer explains, “A dog’s use of human language depends very much on the willingness of the owner to establish a verbal relationship, to establish links between words and particular meanings.”
 Fischer is referring to motivation in both the human and the dog.